 State filed a Notice of Appeal to the Court of Appeals, which resulted in the Court's decision to re-open the trial and call additional witnesses.
 That proceeding took place in the fall of 2001.
 On April 4, 2002, the Court entered Section Four of the ruling, ordering the State to take such actions as may be necessary to remedy the constitutional deficiency for those children who are not being provided with access to a sound basic education and to report to the Court at 90-day intervals remedial actions being implemented.
 On July 30, 2004, the North Carolina Supreme Court affirmed the majority of the trial court's orders, thereby directing the executive and legislative branches to take corrective action necessary to ensure that every child has the opportunity to obtain a sound, basic education.
-The Supreme Court did agree with the State that the trial court exceeded its authority in ordering pre-kindergarten programs for at-risk children.
-The State is now undertaking measures to respond to the trial court's directives.
+The Supreme Court did agree with the State that the trial court's directives.
 The magnitude of State resources which may ultimately be required cannot be determined at this time, however, the total cost could exceed \$100 million.